 GPA's should only be reported for those schools attended within the United States.
 International GPA's or rankings should not converted to the standard US grade point average.

 Applicants whose first or native language is not English are asked to demonstrate English proficiency as part of the application procedure.
 Caltech recognizes scores from the Educational Testing Service (ETS) (www.toefl.org), Pearson's Test of English Academic (PTE) (www.pearsonvue.com/pte), and from the Cambridge Examinations and International English Language Testing System (IELTS) (www.ielts.org).

 - Applicants who have studied in the US for two or more years

-A minimum of three letters of recommendation are required.
+Three letters of recommendation are required.

 Letters should be requested from those individuals who know you best and can attest to your academic capabilities or training.
-While faculty members and research supervisors can provide the strongest academic recommendations, we recognize the some applicants may also have work experience that relates to their abilities and training.
+While faculty members and research supervisors can provide the strongest academic recommendations, we recognize that some applicants may also have work experience that relates to their abilities and training.
 Keep in mind that those individuals writing recommendation letters should be able to address the following information: